 The Company's exploration and production facilities and other operations and activities emit greenhouse gases and the Company may be required to comply with greenhouse gas emissions legislation in Peru or other countries in which the Company may operate in the future.
 Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
+The majority of countries, including Peru, have agreed to reduce their carbon emissions in accordance with the Paris Agreement.
+Given the evolving nature of climate change policy and the control of GHG and resulting requirements, it is expected that current and future climate change regulations will have the effect of increasing operating expenses, and, in the long-term, potentially reducing the demand for crude oil and natural gas and related products, resulting in a decrease in the Company's profitability and a reduction in the value of its assets.

 There is a risk that greenhouse gas emissions legislation, or related regulations, may in the future adversely affect the Company's operations and business generally, for example by requiring the Company to make significant expenditures in order to comply with such regulations.
 In addition, the Company may be subject to activism from groups campaigning against fossil fuel extraction, which could affect its reputation, expose the Company to contractual liability, disrupt its campaigns or programs or otherwise negatively impact the Company's business.

 Emissions, carbon and other regulations impacting climate and climate-related matters are constantly evolving.
 With respect to environmental, social, governance and climate reporting, the International Sustainability Standards Board has issued an IFRS Sustainability Disclosure Standard with the aim to develop sustainability disclosure standards that are globally consistent, comparable and reliable.
-If the Company is not able to meet future sustainability reporting requirements of regulators or current and future expectations of investors, insurance providers, or other stakeholders, its business and ability to attract and retain skilled employees, obtain regulatory permits, licences, registrations, approvals, and authorizations from various governmental authorities, and raise capital may be adversely affected.
+In addition, the Canadian Securities Administrators published for comment Proposed National Instrument 51-107 - Disclosure of Climate-related Matters, intended to introduce climate-related disclosure requirements for reporting issuers in Canada with limited exceptions.
+If the Company is not able to meet future sustainability reporting requirements of regulators or current and future expectations of investors, insurance providers, or other stakeholders, its business and ability to attract and retain skilled employees, obtain regulatory permits, licenses, registrations, approvals, and authorizations from various governmental authorities, and raise capital may be adversely affected.